Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: High regularity well-posedness

 In this Appendix, we show the high regularity well-posedness for the non-integrable fifth-order modified KdV equation.
-We use the energy method with approximation of parabolic equation.
-Precisely, we first consider the $\varepsilon$-parabolic equation, and for the smooth solution to the parabolic equation, we show the \emph{a-priori} bound for the solution $u$.
-Afterward, with \emph{a-priori} bound and bootstrap argument, we use the approximation method of equation to show that the solution of $\varepsilon$-parabolic equation converges to the solution of the fifth-order modified KdV equation.
+We first consider the $\varepsilon$-parabolic equation, and for the smooth solution to the parabolic equation, we show an \emph{a priori} bound for the solution $u$.
+Afterward, in addition to an \emph{a priori} bound and bootstrap argument, we use the approximation method to show that the solution of $\varepsilon$-parabolic equation converges to the solution of the fifth-order modified KdV equation.
 Finally, we use the Bona-Smith \cite{BS1978} argument to obtain the high regularity well-posedness result for the fifth-order modified KdV equation.
 The main difficulty is to obtain the energy estimate for both the parabolic and the fifth-order modified KdV equations.
-But, we use the modified energy method, which is introduced by Kwon \cite{Kwon2008-1} for the fifth-order KdV equation on $\R$, and the Sobolev embedding to obtain the energy bound of the solution $u$.
+However, by using the modified energy \eqref{eq:kwon energy}, which is introduced by Kwon \cite{Kwon2008-1} for the fifth-order KdV equation on $\R$, in addition to the Kato-Ponce type commutator estimate and the Sobolev embedding, we can obtain the energy bound of the solution $u$.

-Furthermore, as another purpose of appendix, we emphasize that the generalized fifth-order modified KdV equation is \emph{unconditionally} locally well-posed for $s > 7/2$.
+Furthermore, as another purpose of the Appendix section, we emphasize that the generalized fifth-order modified KdV equation is \emph{unconditionally} locally well-posed for $s > 7/2$.
 As mentioned, we only use the modified energy and Sobolev embedding to solve the local well-posedness problem.
-In this sense, it is necessary and crucial to construct the modified energy.
+In the sense of the unconditional well-posedness, it is necessary and crucial to construct the modified energy.